Touff-97/CMinesweeperD/README.md

+My new game: "CMinesweeperD" is a classic terminal roguelike.
+Become a rogue and uncover all the traps!
+Features include:
+- Infinite procedurally generated dungeon
+- Exploration powered by wave function collapse
+- An ability system to uncover and/or flag tiles
+- Perma-death
+- No meta progression
+- Configurable dungeon size and traps number
+- Completely done in ASCII
+- Colors for legibility

+---

 The idea for this project will be to make a Minesweeper in the terminal.

 The game will behave like this: